robinmanuelthiel/xamarinworkshop/02 Setting up/README.md

 1. Wait until all packages have been restored
 1. Android
     1. Right-click the ***XamarinSetupTest.Droid*** project, select <kbd>Set as StartUp Project</kbd>
-    1. Make sure the Run settings at the topbar are *Debug*, (*Any CPU*) and a Android Emulator is selected
+    1. Make sure the Run settings at the top bar are *Debug*, (*Any CPU*) and a Android Emulator is selected
     1. Click the green ***Run*** button
     1. An Android Emulator should spin up and launch the app
 1. iOS
     1. Only on Windows: Make sure that the Remote Mac Build Host is connected as shown above
     1. Right-click the ***XamarinSetupTest.iOS*** project, select <kbd>Set as StartUp Project</kbd>
-    1. Make sure the Run settings at the topbar are *Debug*, *iPhone Simulator* and a iOS Simulator is selected
+    1. Make sure the Run settings at the top bar are *Debug*, *iPhone Simulator* and a iOS Simulator is selected
     1. Click the green ***Run*** button
     1. An iOS Simulator should spin up and launch the app
 1. Windows
     1. Make sure you opened the Solution on Windows as OSX/macOS can not build Windows apps
     1. Right-click the ***XamarinSetupTest.UWP*** project, select <kbd>Set as StartUp Project</kbd>
-    1. Make sure the Run settings at the topbar are *Debug*, *Any CPU* and *Local Machine* is selected
+    1. Make sure the Run settings at the top bar are *Debug*, *Any CPU* and *Local Machine* is selected
     1. Click the green ***Run*** button
     1. The app should be launched